 Loss of appetite

 Loss of saliva

 Dryness in the mouth that may occur after radiation can become a permanent problem.
-A dental exam and extraction of any teeth in poor condition is needed before radiation.
+A dental exam and extraction of any teeth in poor condition are needed before radiation.
 Whether all of the teeth or just some of them will need to be extracted depends on the extent of radiation fields and the dentist.
 Dentures can be fitted after surgery or radiation.